pvtex/esp32-rfid/README.md

 When you run ```platformio run``` for the first time, it will download the toolchains and all necessary libraries automatically.

-**!!!
-IMPORTANT !!!**
+> [!IMPORTANT]
-If you use the DTWonder DR-R002 board you have to patch the ethernet library if you want to compile the firmware on your own.
+> If you use the DTWonder DR-R002 board you have to patch the ethernet library if you want to compile the firmware on your own.
-All needed information can be found [here](./boards/dtwonder-DT-R002/PATCH/).
+> All needed information can be found [here](./boards/dtwonder-DT-R002/PATCH/).
-**!!!
-IMPORTANT !!!**

 ### Useful commands